Finding the Perfect Fit: Tips for Trying on Shoes

 In order to select properly fitting shoes, you must first pay attention to three key fit areas when trying on shoes.
 Once you have gathered your socks to take to the store, and had your feet properly measured, be prepared to evaluate potential shoes for comfort and fit in these areas:

 Toes - Your longest toe should be approximately one finger width away from the end of the shoe.
 You should also have enough extra room to wiggle your toes up and down freely, but not so much that the shoes feel loose.

 Heels - The back of the shoes should snugly hold your heel in place without any pinching or discomfort.
 It should be snug enough that your heel stays put when walking.
 Any abnormal slippage might indicate a poor fit that will grow increasingly worse as your feet grow accustomed to the shoes.
 Additionally, movement could cause rubbing and lead to blisters.

 Width - From the heel to your toes, the shoes should be wide enough to comfortably hug your foot without squeezing.
 Your foot shouldn’t slip from side to side nor forward and backward in the shoes when walking.

-If you’ve been experiencing extreme foot, leg, or back pain due to improperly fitted shoes, call Kansas City Foot Specialists to schedule an evaluation at (913) 338-4440, or request an appointment online.
+If you’ve been experiencing extreme foot, leg, or back pain, it may be due to improperly fitted shoes.
+Call Kansas City Foot Specialists to schedule an evaluation at (913) 338-4440, or request an appointment online.